Daniel-KM/Omeka-S-module-Access/README.md

 - [ ] Use Omeka Store instead of local file system.
 - [ ] Update temporal to avoid to check embargo each time via php.
 - [ ] Reindexation (trigger event?) when embargo is updated automatically.
 Use the cron task of module EasyAdmin?
+- [ ] Clarify process for embargo start and update embargo start date with a specific option (no one seems to use it anyway).

 Warning